-We were very lucky on our recent family weekend break to Liverpool to be invited to Knowsley Safari.
-None of us had been to Knowsley Safari before, so this was an amazing new experience to share with the family.
-Daddy didn’t even realise that such a thing even existed in this country so it really was an eye opener for him.
+We were very lucky on our recent family weekend break to Liverpool to be invited to Knowsley Safari for a day out.
+None of us had been to Knowsley Safari Park before, so this was an amazing new experience for us to share together.
+Daddy didn’t even realise that safari parks even existed in this country so it really was an eye opener for him.

-We arrived at the park at around opening time, and were given our arrangements for the day and times to join the Knowsley Safari Baboon Bus.
+We arrived at the park when it opened and were given our arrangements for the day and the time we had to join the Knowsley Safari Baboon Bus by the meet and greet staff.
 As we weren’t going to be joining the bus until 12pm, we decided we would drive around Knowsley Safari first to find out what it was like.
 I’m so glad we did, as being one of the first cars around the park was a real advantage.

-If you are planning a visit to Knowsley Safari I really would urge you to get there as soon as the gates open and head straight for the safari.
+If you are planning a visit to Knowsley Safari Park I really would urge you to get there as soon as the gates open and head straight to the safari.
 The benefit of doing this is you get to see the lions right up close and personal, so to speak.

-Before the cars start to arrive the lions take advantage of this and loiter on the road side.
-When we went through later on the Baboon Bus they had moved off the road on to the platforms they can rest on.
+Before the cars start to arrive at the park the lions take advantage of this quiet time and loiter along the road side.
+When we went through the park later on the Baboon Bus they had moved off the road on to the platforms they can rest on.
 You still get a great view of them, but you don’t get pictures like this.

 This had to be the most breath taking part to our visit, and something we would not have seen if we had not gone round the park first thing.
 They are magnificent creatures aren’t they?

 Around the park there are so many animals to see that to make the most of your visit we would recommend going around twice at least.
 They have a vast collection of all different kinds of animals from zebras, giraffes, peacocks, elephants and rhinoceroses.
 The park contains around 700 species of animal all together over 550 acres of safari park and I’m pretty sure we saw nearly all of them.